audiomuze/tagminder/README.md

 | _INF_versions | albums where multiple versions are present in library.  killit == 'Investigate' means version has same key attributes as other versions.  killit == '1' means a higher DR version has been identified that is either same or higher sampling rate and bit depth |

 ## TODO:
 Refer issues list, filter on enhancements.
+Refactor all code to leverage Polars DF wherever possible, leveraging vectorisation and significantly improving performance.

 ## USAGE:

 I generally tag with Picard or another semi-automted metadata source, then run the lot though tagminder, then use Puddletag for fine tuning, then re-process the lot through tagminder to ensure I've not introduced any inconsistencies through manual tagging.

-I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when tags are being imported from audio files.
+I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when tags are being imported from audio files. (albeit the refactored code handles the entire import in memory and only writes the database at the end).

 It'll work on physical disk, but it'll take longer.
 It'll also trigger a lot of writes whilst ingesting metadata and dynamically altering the table to ingest new tags, so you probably want to avoid hammering a SSD by ensuring that you're not writing the database directly to SSD.
 Use /tmp!